aditya18007/config/README.md

 # Linux how I like

+This is a reference guide for me when I setup a workstation in future

 ## Distros
 * Debian : My first linux and always first choice.
 (Love at first sight)